Annual Prizes and Awards

-There are two prizes of £200, one for Training Members and one for Full Members.
+There are two prizes of £200, one for Training Members and one for Early Career/Full Members.
 Applications should be made by individuals who have contributed to public engagement during the preceding year and should include a short curriculum vitae and summary of contribution, with hyperlinks where appropriate.
 Applications are reviewed by a panel of BAP Council members.
 The awards are presented at the conference dinner at the annual Summer Meeting.

 Examples of appropriate contributions are:

 - Articles for the public posted on the BAP website

 - Contributions to science festivals and other public events